numberscope/frontscope/doc/extending.md

 The main initial way that people excited by Numberscope's possibilities want to extend it is by creating their own Visualizer.
-Sometimes this addition is to tweak the behavior or add a feature to an existing Visualizer, or sometimes it's a whole new idea on how to look at the universe of numbers.
+Sometimes this addition is to tweak the behavior or add a feature to an existing Visualizer, or sometimes it's a whole new idea about looking at the universe of numbers.
 Whichever is the case for you, this guide will show you how to go about implementing a new Visualizer.